tmalliavin/RamaMix/README.md

 # RamaMix
 A finite mixture model for determining populations of conformations from a Ramachandran probability map

+RamaMix.tgz contains an archive of the program.
+Use the Makefile to compile, clean and to run a numerical check.
+The method is described in a manuscript in preparation:
+D F\"orster, J Idier, L Liberti, A Mucherino, JH Lin, TE Malliavin.
+Low-resolution description of the conformational space for intrinsically disordered proteins.

 RamaMix_example.tgz contains an example of calculation.
 This example of run select the conformations and determine the corresponding populations allowing to optimize